 NYU Sydney is located in Australia's largest and most cosmopolitan city, providing students the unparalleled opportunity to live and study in a hub of commerce, culture, and communication in the Asia-Pacific region.

 Our academic center is located in a recently renovated historic building in a central area of Sydney.
 The facility houses classrooms, a computer lab, library, and administrative offices.
-A common area doubles as a study lounge and space for social gatherings.
+A Student Activities Center doubles as a study lounge and space for social gatherings.

 Curriculum & Faculty

 NYU Sydney faculty and staff are committed to creating an environment where active learning and exploration are the rule.
-Courses and projects rooted in the community, field-based research, internship opportunities, as well as chances to travel throughout the city, surrounding neighborhoods and region will give students a thorough experience of local domains, society and culture.
+Courses and projects rooted in the community and field-based research, as well as opportunities to travel the city, surrounding neighborhoods and region, will give students a rich and nuanced experience of the local society and culture.

 Say G'day to NYU Sydney!

 Partnerships & Affiliations

 The following NYU departments are key contributors to the NYU Sydney curriculum.
 Partnerships indicate departments with a significant curricular stake.
 Affiliations indicate the offering or development of at least one course.